Tips for Buying the Best 125-Gallon Aquarium Light

 On LED lens removal – I consider myself a medium-handy guy, but this DIY “project”, if I can call it that, can be carried out by anyone.

 If you haven’t done such a thing – don’t worry, it’s super simple.
-All you need is a screwdriver and 20 minutes from your time.
+All you need is a screwdriver and 20 minutes of your time.

 Here’s how it works: